Problems sleeping during pregnancy

 Antony KM, Racusin DA, Aagaard K, Dildy GA.
 Maternal physiology.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 3.

-Balserak BI, Lee KA.
-Sleep and sleep disorders associated with pregnancy.
-In: Kryger M, Roth T, Dement WC, eds.
+Balserak BI, O'Brien LM, Bei B. Sleep and sleep disorders associated with pregnancy.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 156.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 186.

 Reviewed by: John D. Jacobson, MD, Department of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.